Adversarial Concept Distillation for One-Step Diffusion Personalization: User study

 \section{User study}

 To evaluate alignment with human preferences, we conducted a user study involving 15 participants, yielding 840 preference annotations per method.
 In each trial, participants were presented with a set of generated images and instructed to “select the best image from each group, considering both text-image alignment and object identity consistency.”
-The methods evaluated in our study include Custom Diffusion, Cones 2, and DisenBooth, which demonstrate superior performance compared to other baseline approaches based on both qualitative and quantitative experimental results.
-As summarized in Table~\ref{tab: User study}, our approach, \ourmethod, significantly outperformed all baselines—receiving at least 34\% more user votes than the second-best method.
+The methods evaluated in our study include Custom Diffusion (under a multi-step setting), as well as Cones 2, DisenBooth, and our method (all under a single-step setting).
+As summarized in Table~\ref{tab: User study}, our approach, \ourmethod, significantly outperformed other methods, receiving at least 34\% more user votes than the second-best method.
 These findings underscore the strong alignment between \ourmethod’s outputs and human perceptual judgments.